christoomey/vim-tmux-navigator/README.md

 Thanks to [Brian Hogan][] for the tip on how to re-map the clear screen binding.

+#### Forwarding Commands to External Script

+You can configure the plugin to send commands to an external script instead of directly to tmux.
+This functionality is exposed via the `g:tmux_navigator_forward_script` variable, which can be set to an executable in your path.
+The script can further process navigation actions before sending them on to tmux, or incorporate window manager navigation alongside tmux and vim navigation.
+If set, the plugin will invoke the forward script with `-V` and the single character navigation direction (e.g. `L` `D` `U`, or `R`) as arguments.

 #### Nesting
 If you like to nest your tmux sessions, this plugin is not going to work properly.
 It probably never will, as it would require detecting when Tmux would